v12technology/fluxtion/README.md

 Uniquely among stream process applications Fluxtion interjects in the standard build process and seamlessly adds a second compiler stage.
-The generated code is optimised for performance and low memory usage to reduce processing cost.
+The generated code is optimised for performance and low memory usage.

 If you need to process multiple event types, each with a unique execution path, producing multiple outputs, Fluxtion is for you.
 It will reduce your development time, ease your maintenance and cut your processing costs.

-A maven plugin is provided that integrates Fluxtion generator into a standard developer build process.
+A maven plugin is provided that integrates the Fluxtion generator into a standard developer build process.

 ## Philosophy
 We generate code and not byte code for several reasons:
-* Most costs are in maintenance which is easier and faster if the code is accessible.
+* Most project costs are spent in maintenance which is easier and faster if the code is accessible.
-* There are no Fluxtion servers to deploy and.
-The generated code easily integrates into existing applications.
+* There are no Fluxtion servers to deploy, the generated code easily integrates into existing applications.
 * Fluxtion supports complex constructs, such as recursive compilation, that would be difficult to develop in byte code alone.

-## Maintenance support
+## Maintenance tools
 As well as generating code code we also generate features that help supporting and fault find an application:
 *  graphml and png's to represent the graph.